aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/English/Hamlet.md

 		- Hamlet introduces Polonius as a "great baby"
 		- Hamlet mocks everything Polonius says as Polonius says they are the best actors in the world
 	- Hamlet welcomes the actors, it is obvious he knows some of them
-		- The [[First Player|First Player]], the leader of the actors, asks what speech Hamlet wants to hear
+		- The [[./Characters in Hamlet/First Player|First Player]], the leader of the actors, asks what speech Hamlet wants to hear
 		- Hamlet struggles to remember a speech from an obscure play
 		- He recites most of it
 		- *Shows Hamlet's ambitions as an actor, can remember long speeches*